top of page

 Tirana is connected to the main Albanian towns only by bus, as Albania doesn’t have railways.
 While buses are always cheap, the journeys can sometimes be quite long, so keep this in mind if you need to get somewhere in a hurry.

 To enter Albania with your own vehicle you'll need a Green Card (proof of third-party insurance, issued by your insurer); check that your insurance covers Albania.
+You should also be able to purchase insurance at the border.

-SIGHTS & HIGHLIGHTS OF ALBANIA
+REGIONS & HIGHLIGHTS OF ALBANIA

 Not surprisingly most visitors to Albania makes their way straight to the capital of Tirana - nowadays a buzzing city with a mash-up collection of traditional restaurants and trendy bars amongst wonderfully garish painted buildings.
 To seek the true Albania you should head to its mountains and explore drowsy hillside towns filled with friendly locals - Berat and Gjirokastra can easily be mistaken as open-air museums of life during the Ottoman times.
 For hiking head to the stunning valley of Valbona where the limestone mountains tower offers incredible biodiversity.